Benedetto Bordone

-Benedetto Bordone (1460–1531) was a Venetian manuscript editor, miniaturist and cartographer.
+Benedetto Bordone (died 1531) was a Venetian manuscript editor, miniaturist and cartographer.
 He was born in Padua, then part of the Republic of Venice.
+His date of birth is unknown but his parents were married in Padua in 1442 and he was married there in 1480.

-His most famous work is the Isolario (The Book of Islands, "where we discuss about all islands of the world, with their ancient and modern names, histories, tales and way of living..."), in which he describes all the islands of the known world, detailing their folklore, myths, cultures, climates, situations, and history.
+His most famous work is the Isolario (The Book of Islands, "where we discuss all islands of the world, with their ancient and modern names, histories, tales and way of living..."), in which he describes all the islands of the known world, detailing their folklore, myths, cultures, climates, situations, and history.
 Printed in Venice in 1528, the work is an example of a cartographic genre popular in Italy during the 15th and 16th centuries.
 It is intended as an illustrated guide for sailors and attempts to include all the new transatlantic discoveries.